DenysGots/weather-app/README.md

 Deployed on Heroku:
 http://app-simple-weather.herokuapp.com/

-Note: used AccuWeather API has a limit of 50 calls/day due to Limited Trial
+Note: AccuWeather API is used, which has a limit of 50 calls/day due to Limited Trial

 Start local server:
 * clone